GetStoreConnect/rpml/README.md

 **Description:**

-*   The `text` tag directly inserts the provided string into the document as a line of text.
+*   The `text` tag directly inserts the provided string into the document as inline text.
+*   Any text following a `text` tag will appear on the same line.
 *   If the string contains braces, they should be escaped (e.g. `\{`).

 ### size